chebrolu-venkata-sai-kiran/python_learning/readme.md

 in chapter 4 we have discussed regarding the loops

-in chapter 5 we have functions related all the files like global variables nested functions etc
+in chapter 5 we have functions related all the files like global variables nested functions input params,return types lambda and built in functions.